Bridging Quantum Computing and Nuclear Structure: Atomic Nuclei on a Trapped-Ion Quantum Computer: Uncertainty Bands of the pUCCD(G) ansatz

 To estimate uncertainties, we generated 1,000 random circuits per nucleus, varying both the initial occupied qubits and the ordering of Givens rotations.
 The resulting energy distributions (examples shown in Fig.~\ref{fig:Random_pUCCD} for ${}^{20}$O, ${}^{50}$Ca, and ${}^{66}$Ni) are asymmetric but well approximated by a Gamma distribution.
 To ensure physical plausibility, the lower bound of the distribution was set to the lowest energy encountered in the samples, thereby avoiding unphysical assignment of energies below DOCI.

-The fitted Gamma distributions were then used to construct the shaded uncertainty bands in Fig.~\ref{fig:FCI_DOCI_pUCCD} of the main text.
-We note that the pUCCD (GS) ansatz typically yields results close to the optimal edge of the pUCCD (G) distribution, except for cases such as ${}^{24}$O, ${}^{50}$Ca, and ${}^{52}$Ca where the qubit ordering or single-particle energy structure leads to less favorable initialization.
+The fitted Gamma distributions were then used to construct the shaded uncertainty bands in Fig.~(3) of the main text.
+We note that the pUCCD(GS) ansatz typically yields results close to the optimal edge of the pUCCD(G) distribution, except for cases such as ${}^{24}$O, ${}^{50}$Ca, and ${}^{52}$Ca where the qubit ordering in ascending order of total angular momentum $j$ leads to less favorable initialization.